EduRecommender/LearnMate/README.md

 - Support for multiple languages to broaden accessibility.

 ### **Recommendation Engine:**
-- Collaborative filtering to suggest resources based on similar users' preferences.
+- Collaborative filtering to suggest resources based on similar users’ preferences.
 - Content-based filtering to tailor suggestions based on user-specific inputs.
 - Categorized results for books, videos, articles, and online courses.